donhenton/node-sandbox/README.md

 Additionally, it demonstrates REST services with Node and Express, and Websockets with socket.io.

-Also included are  an Angular JS applications which use Mongodb for persistence, and a ReactJS application
+Also included are Angular JS applications which use Mongodb for persistence, and a ReactJS application

 This project is the source code for a node demonstration application.
 The application is housed at